🛠

 When a link is sent by an unauthorized member, the link will be deleted and logged into a channel of your choice.

-command, click on "Permits" and then the type of permit you would like to set up.
-Add a link filter bypass
+Use the /settings command, click on "Permits" and then the type of permit you would like to set up.
+Follow the instructions sent by the bot.

 For channels:

-To allow links to be sent to a channel, use the
+To allow links to be sent to a channel, use the /settings command, click on "Permits" and then "Link Filter Bypass".

-command, click on "Permits" and then "Link Filter Bypass".
 Select the "Channels" option and then "Set Permit".

 Select a channel mode, a link mode and you're done!